AckerlyXu/heima/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-overview.md

 Add-AzureRmAutoscaleSetting -Location $location -Name "autosetting1" -ResourceGroup $rgname -TargetResourceId /subscriptions/$subid/resourceGroups/$rgname/providers/Microsoft.Compute/virtualMachineScaleSets/$vmssname -AutoscaleProfiles $profile1
 ```

- You can find a list of valid metrics to scale on in [Supported metrics with Azure Monitor](../monitoring-and-diagnostics/monitoring-supported-metrics.md) under the heading "Microsoft.Compute/virtualMachineScaleSets."
-More advanced autoscale options are also available, including schedule-based autoscale and using webhooks to integrate with alert systems.

 ## Monitoring your scale set
 The [Azure portal preview](https://portal.azure.cn) lists scale sets and shows their properties.
 The portal also supports management operations.
 You can perform management operations on both scale sets and individual VMs within a scale set.
 The portal also provides a customizable resource usage graph.

-If you need to see or edit the underlying JSON definition of an Azure resource, you can also use [Azure Resource Explorer](https://resources.azure.com).
-Scale sets are a resource under the Microsoft.Compute Azure resource provider.
-From this site, you can see them by expanding the following links:

-**Subscriptions** > **your subscription** > **resourceGroups** > **providers** > **Microsoft.Compute** > **virtualMachineScaleSets** > **your scale set** > etc.

 ## Scale set scenarios
 This section lists some typical scale set scenarios.
 Some higher-level Azure services (like Batch, Service Fabric, and Container Service) use these scenarios.